andypark84/CS6350/README.md

 The class Compute_gradient is a class to implement the backpropagation algorithm and compute the gradient with respect to all the edge weights.
 The class CustomNeuralNetwork is a class to implement the stochastic gradient descent algorithm to learn the neural network from the training data.
 It uses the standard Gaussian distribution to initialize the weights.
 The class CustomNeuralNetwork_2 is a class to implement the stochastic gradient descent algorithm to learn the neural network from the training data.
 It initializes all the weights with 0.
+# Final Projecct
+version1.ipynb has the code for implementing XGBoost Classifier. version2.ipynb has the code for implementing SVM. version3.ipynb has the code for implementing Naive Bayes.